 * Teams will receive points for the position that they finished in each tournament as long as they have weighed in at least one legal fish and finished in 25th place or higher.

 * No participation points will be awarded at each tournament.

 * Team of the Year will be the team at the end of the year with the highest point's total.

 * Highest points total will be the best 5 tournaments combined.

 In the event of a tie for any aforementioned category the following scheme shall be applied:

 1st tiebreaker - Advantage to the team with the highest total weight for 5 tournaments counted towards points.

 2nd tiebreaker - Advantage to the team with the highest one tournament total weight counted towards points.

 In the event of a tie after a tournament weigh-in, said team will be awarded the points of the highest place that they finish.
 However, subsequent finish places will be eliminated depending on the number of teams tied.
 The classic tournament tiebreaker will be the team with the one heaviest fish.

-For 2020, a team must fish at least 4 tournaments to qualify for the Classic.
+For 2020, a team must fish at least 4 tournaments to qualify to fish for the Classic Pot.